dbeley/game_deals/README.md

 # game_deals

-This script will create a formatted reddit table from a list of steam games.
+This script will create a formatted reddit markdown table from a list of steam games.

 ## Requirements